harddy-bit/Cat-Dog-Classifier-With-Heroku-Deployment/README.md

 * Heroku

-<a href ="https://github.com/harddy-bit/Cat-Dog-Classification-Using-CNN">You can find Cat Dog Classification Repository</a>
+<a href ="https://github.com/harddy-bit/Cat-Dog-Classification-Using-CNN">Cat Dog Classification Using CNN Repository</a>